-Basic Camp is held at Fort Knox, Kentucky and is for all Advanced Course Cadets.
+Basic Camp is held at Fort Knox, Kentucky and is for all advanced course cadets.
 To qualify for the ECP program, students must have completed Basic Training or Basic Camp.
 Students attending Basic Camp complete and receive the following:

-- Attend a 1-week Mini Camp at GMC...then 30 Days training at Fort Knox, Kentucky. - All meals and transportation provided by the U.S. Army. - Receive one month's Cadet pay.
+- Attend a 1-week Mini Camp at GMC...then 30 Days training at Fort Knox, Kentucky. - All meals and transportation provided by the U.S. Army. - Receive one month's Army Pay.